Short-crested coquette: Feeding

 The short-crested coquette feeds on small arthropods and on the nectar of a variety of small flowering plants.
 It catches insects by hawking from a perch.
 It defers to larger hummingbirds.

 Breeding

 The short-crested coquette's breeding season is probably from November to February, but nothing else is known about its breeding phenology.

 Vocal and non-vocal sounds

 The short-crested coquette is mostly silent.
 It gives a "high, sharp 'sip' or 'tsip'" while feeding and also "quiet dry chips 'chi..chi-chi..'."
 Its wings make "a low bee-like humming" when hovering.
 Few recordings of its vocalization have been published.

 Status

-The IUCN initially assessed the short-crested coquette as Endangered but since 2000 has rated it Critically Endangered.
-It has a very small known range, none of which is protected, and a population estimated to be less than 1000 mature individuals.
+The IUCN initially in 1994 assessed the short-crested coquette as Endangered but since 2000 has rated it Critically Endangered.
+It has a very small known range and a population estimated to be between 250 and 1000 mature individuals.
 The species is threatened by continuing habitat loss caused by land clearing for agriculture including illegal narcotic crops.
+Until 2023 none of its range was protected.
+Four conservation reserves were created that year by collaboration among local communities, the American Bird Conservancy, the Autonomous University of Guerrero, and the Mexican government.
+Two others were planned for 2024 openings.
+The six total approximately 8900 ha and are administered by the local communities.